Topics on this page

 If you decide to use debt management services, then you should have a written agreement with the debt management services provider.

 Make sure you that your debt management plan only includes the appropriate debt, and especially make sure that you do not include your mortgage.

 Make sure you reset your payment schedule with your creditor if you are going to pay them once a month so you will not incur late charges and fees.

 If your debt management plan consolidates your bills into one payment, do not apply for more credit, or try to open a new credit card.

 Make sure your creditors have accepted you for a debt-management plan before you stop paying your bills.

 What Can You Do if You are Not Satisfied with Your Agency?

 If you are unsatisfied with the service provided by your credit counseling agency you can transfer to a new one by setting up a new debt management plan.
 It is important that you notify your creditors that you are switching credit counselors and that you need their approval of the new debt management plan.

 The Maryland Division of Financial Regulation is the primary regulator for consumer credit counseling agencies.
-The Division provides a forum for the resolution of consumer complaints concerning questionable credit practices involving businesses that it regulates, and also participates in consumer education and community outreach programs.
+The Division provides a forum for the resolution of consumer complaints concerning questionable credit practices involving businesses that it regulates and participates in consumer education and community outreach programs.

-The Commissioner of Financial Regulations investigates complaints involving credit-counseling agencies.
+The Commissioner of Financial Regulations investigates complaints involving credit counseling agencies.
 Complaints serviced by the Commissioner's office are from Maryland residents only.
-A complaint must be in writing, and must include the complainant's name, address and telephone number and a brief but accurate explanation of the problem and advise us of your desired result.
-Also include any documentation to support your complaint that will help the agency to more quickly resolve the complaint, but please do not send original documents only send copies.
+A complaint must be in writing, and must include the complainant's name, address and telephone number and a brief, but accurate, explanation of the problem and state your desired result.
+Also include any documentation to support your complaint that will help the agency to resolve the complaint more quickly.
+Do not send original documents, only send copies.
 Complaints usually take about 30 days to resolve.